 I passed the Instructor test of the Spanish fly casting certification (PAIL) in 2006, the FFF CI test in 2009, and have been teaching fly casting for around 15 years now.

-I have fished in Spain, France, Germany, Italy, Norway, Slovenia, Croatia, Bosnia, USA, Argentina, New Zealand and Zambia.
+I have fished in Spain, France, Germany, Italy, Norway, Slovenia, Croatia, Bosnia, USA, Argentina, Australia, New Zealand and Zambia.

 If someone asks me what fly fishing is, the first thing coming to my mind is a spring creek, brown trout and grayling rising to minute mayflies, a #4 weight rod and a long leader with a 7X tippet knotted to a size #22 emerger.
 Add some good fishing buddie to the mix and that’s heaven.